Stanley Savige: Iran

-Following the abdication of the Russian Tsar in 1917, the Caucasus Front collapsed, leaving Central Asia open to the Turkish Army.
+Following the abdication of the Russian Tsar in 1917, the Caucasus Front collapsed, leaving the region open to the Turkish Army's Islamic Army of the Caucasus under the command of Enver Pasha and resulting in the flight of thousands of Christian Armenian and Assyrian refugees.
 The British War Office responded with a plan to send a force of hand-picked British officers and NCOs to organise any remaining Russian forces or civilians who were ready to fight the Turkish forces.
 A request for Australian officers to participate was sent to the commander of the Australian Corps, General Sir William Birdwood.
 Some twenty officers, drawn from "the cream of the cream" of Australian leaders, were chosen, including Savige.
 This force became known as Dunsterforce after its commander, Major General Lionel Charles Dunsterville, the inspiration for the titular character of Rudyard Kipling's novel Stalky & Co.
 Dunsterforce arrived in Baku in August 1918.
 It was hoped that, from the Christian Georgian, Armenian and Assyrian people who had supported the Russians and historically feared the Turks, Dunsterforce could raise an army to contain the Turks but "the task proved superhuman".